zmcdonne/VerticalSlice/README.md

 ## Milestone 2 Devlog

-### quick summary of my complicating gameplay feature
+### Quick summary of my complicating gameplay feature
-So for the complicating factor, the NPC will have animations that play in response to dialogue, hinting at certain personality traits, as well as a visual likability score using a traffic light system to signify the overall level of success currently.
+Q1.
+So, for the complicating factor, the NPC will have animations that play in response to dialogue, hinting at certain personality traits, as well as a traffic light visualizing the player's current likability score to signify the overall level of success currently.
 I believe this adds a level of complexity that will make this project challenging enough for this class.
 Certain choices will require the player to react to dialogue.
 The end product is a dialogue system where the character reacts to the player clicking on certain responses, which will affect both the animator and the UI.
+This completed feature is attached to the first NPC you speak with.

 #### Task breakdown for animator + Ui triggers from dialouge